brct-james/guild-golems/README.md

 - - World db can be loaded from json
 - Automatically generates access secret
 - Added `GET: /api/v0/locations`
+- - Refactored locationsOverview
+- Added `GET: /api/v0/users/{username}`
+- - Refactored usernameInfo
+- Added `POST: /api/v0/users/{username}/claim`
+- - Refactored usernameClaim
+- All other holdover general endpoints have had their placeholder info refactored
+- Added user schema
+- - user.go defines not only the `User` struct but also the `PublicUserInfo` struct as well as `NewUser()`, `CheckForExistingUser()`, and `GetUserFromDB()` funcs
+- - - I decided to put these in the schema files for now, as that makes the most sense IMO - rdb is just for interacting with the DB, it shouldn't have anything to do with the data

 ### v0.0.0